-The Samsung Galaxy Note 9 is a little bigger, a little more colorful, and a little more powerful than all prior Note phones, but be warned: it’s a little more expensive, too.
+The Samsung Galaxy Note 9 is a little bigger, slightly more colorful, and a bit more powerful than prior Note phones, but be warned: it’s a wee bit pricier, too.

-Slot in a 512GB microSD card (which Samsung will gladly sell you), and you can have one of the first mainstream 1TB phones in your hands.
-That's bigger than a lot of laptops.
+Slide in a 512GB microSD card (which Samsung will gladly sell you), and you can get one of the first mainstream 1TB phones in your hands to save all your photos, videos, and music.
+That's more space than a lot of laptops on the market.

-Good news – the Note 9 doesn’t actually feel any bigger than the 6.3-inch Note 8, and it inherits a bunch of features from the 5.8-inch Galaxy S9 and 6.2-inch Galaxy S9 Plus, including camera specs.
-It takes the best photos on a Samsung phone, only outpaced by the newer Google Pixel 3 and Google Pixel 3 XL in our tests.
+Good news – the Note 9 doesn’t really feel any larger than the 6.3-inch Note 8, and it inherits a bunch of features from the 5.8-inch Galaxy S9 and 6.2-inch Galaxy S9 Plus, including camera specs.
+It takes the best photos on a Samsung phone, only outpaced by the newer Google Pixel 3 and Google Pixel 3 XL in our tests - and perhaps the Samsung Galaxy S10 line.

 The camera here is noticeably better than the Note 8, with a dual 12MP rear setup that has dual-aperture technology, and can record Super Slow Mo videos.
 There are stereo speakers, and the less-than-impressive AR Emoji mode is back with some finer avatar customizations.
 Rest assured, AR Emoji will still look nothing like you.